Enver Cagri Izgu

 B.Sc., Bilkent University

-Melih obtained his Bachelor’s degree in Chemistry from Bilkent University, Turkiye.
+Melih obtained his bachelor’s degree in Chemistry from Bilkent University, Turkiye.
 In his first year of undergrad education, he successfully competed in the International Chemistry Olympiad in London.
-He then moved to Texas A&M University and earned his Master's degree by studying metal-organic frameworks for capture and degradation of organic pollutants.
+He then moved to Texas A&M University and earned his Master's degree by studying metal-organic frameworks for the capture and degradation of organic pollutants.

 Sarah Cho